Skip to main content

 Citations

-Wildlife Insights automatically generates a citation for each project using the names of the Project Owners.
-To ensure you’re provided credit for use of your data, the citation is made available in each download package and on your project’s Public Details page.
+To ensure you’re provided credit for the use of your data, the citation is included in each download package and on your project’s Public Details page.
+For additional information on citations, Wildlife Insights recommends reading GBIF’s citation guidelines.

-To customize the Author names used in your citation:
+If you’d like to override the Author names used in your citation: